Orange Dreamsicle Cake

 As an Amazon Affilate, I earn commission on qualifying purchases.

-This Orange Cream Angel Food Cake was my dad’s favorite cake.
+This orange dreamsicle cake was my dad’s favorite.
 Every year, mom would make it for his birthday, and after my parents got divorced, I’d make it for him.
-I hadn’t made it in years, but memories of how delicious it is have been filling my head with orange flavored dreams!
-A cloud of angel food cake, with layers of orange whipped cream, topped with orange buttercream.
-(This post was originally published on April 15th, 2014 and contains affiliate links)
+Memories of how delicious it is have filled my head with orange flavored dreams for years!
+(This post was originally published on April 15th, 2014 )

 If you love orange, you’ll really going to love this cake!
-I thought it would be the perfect dessert for an Easter dinner.
-The recipe comes from her 1957 Ford Treasury of Favorite Recipes from Famous Eating Places Cookbook.
+It’s also the perfect dessert for to accompany Easter dinner.
+The original recipe comes from her 1957 Ford Treasury of Favorite Recipes from Famous Eating Places Cookbook.

 The little cookbooks were given away by the Ford Motor Company, maybe as a promotion?
 It features recipes from restaurants all over the country.
 This recipe was from Port’s Tea Room & Coffee Shop in St. Paul, Minnesota.